ChinmayShirke/Data-Cleaning/README.md

 1) Deleting Rows
-2) Mean Value in a var
+2) Mean Value in a variable
-3) Mean Values in a var in each class
+3) Mean Values in a variable in each class
 4) Mode Values